Ramdane Touhami: Art Recherche Industrie

 In June 2019, he established his own creative agency called Art Recherche Industrie, an artistic creation agency working in major aesthetic fields such as architecture, graphic design, and typography, distinguishing itself by "an original modus operandi: advocating home-made and zero-outsourcing".
-It is through Art Recherche Industrie that Touhami continues to create for Officine Universelle Buly as artistic director, but also for other houses such as the silversmith Christofle and the trunk maker Moynat`.
+It is through Art Recherche Industrie that Touhami continues to create for Officine Universelle Buly as artistic director, but also for other houses such as the silversmith Christofle and the trunk maker Moynat.

+In 2018, through ARI, Ramdane touhami took over L'Atelier Lejeusne, a Parisian printer which is the last embossing workshop in France using a balance press.
+The company is labeled as a Living Herritage Company (Entreprise du Patrimoine Vivant).

 The Art Recherche Industrie agency is located in the 10th arrondissement of Paris in a former 19th-century ballroom, redecorated by Touhami, which the English magazine Wallpaper stated might be "the most beautiful offices in the world."

 Through the agency, he created S.H.I.T, Société Helvétique d'Impression Typographique (Swiss Typographic Printing Company) which notably prints WAM magazine, a publication created by Art Recherche Industrie.

+In 2025, Art Recherche Industrie created the Zacaffe coffee chain for the clothing brand Zara, with shops in Madrid, A Coruña, Nanjing, and Seoul.

+In July 2025, Amina Muaddi called upon Art Recherche Industrie for the opening of her Parisian store.

 Entrepreneur

 Despite his experience in art direction, Ramdane identifies himself more with "the logic of an entrepreneur".
 In 2003, he started his own tailor-made menswear brand R.T., for which he drew and developed his own fabrics and prints, followed by Résistance with a more urban style, honoring some of the most important historic and political icons.
 R.T. & Résistance has been sold in 180 retail stores around the world: " Maria Luisa " in Paris, " Nom de guerre " in New York City, " Isetan " in Tokyo, among others, and seen collaborations such as with the Black Panther Party for its 40th anniversary.

 As his attention shifted from fashion to fragrances, Ramdane started his own scent studio Architecture Olfactive right after his work at Cire Trudon in 2010.
 The studio has designed numerous signature scents for various brands and companies, such as The Kooples in Paris, Barney's and the Mercer Hotel in New York, Santa Eulalia in Barcelona, as well as the Shangri-La hotels and palaces, together with imagination of scents for events.

 In March 2025, Mediapart accused him of harsh management practices.
 In his right of reply, he acknowledged "blunt speaking and an attitude that rattles" but denied engaging in illegal or discriminatory behavior.